alfolio/alfolio.github.io/_posts/2022-11-03-fiea-tech-art-portfolio.md

     In-Game Look of the Map
 </div>

-* This terrain was sculpted using the Unity's default Terrain Editor and this is the hyperlapse video of developing this map-
+* This terrain was sculpted using the Unity's default Terrain Editor, and this is the timelapse video of developing this map-

 <div class="embed-responsive embed-responsive-16by9 rounded z-depth-1-half" style="width: auto;">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/n17XMTDp_Ns" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>